 Massive Multiplayer Theater – a time to celebrate games that play A TON OF PEOPLE!!!

-Werewolf – (GM Wanted) – in the Senior Center Lounge area
+Werewolf – (Ryan Blodgett) – in the Senior Center Lounge area

 Your quiet little 16th century village has suddenly become infested with some very unfriendly